rianadon/Cosmos-Keyboards/docs/docs/expert.md

 ## Microcontrollers and Screw Inserts

 The position of the microcontroller and screw inserts are configured using `connectorIndex` and `screwIndices` respectively.
 Because the microcontroller and screw inserts must be affixed to walls, their positions cannot be set to any arbitrary point in 3D space like the keys.
+Instead, they are located by specifying their position along the model's perimeter.

 The `connectorIndex` option defaults to `#!ts -1`, which instructs the generator to automatically place the microcontroller.
 Changing the `connectorIndex` to a nonnegative value will place the microcontroller next to a specific wall cross section.
 Every cross section is assigned an index starting at zero at some arbitrary cross section.
 The generator will warn you if you specify an out-of-bounds index.